 At MentorCruise, we are all about making the most out of the experience of others.
-As part of that, we've connected and asked dozens of experts and professionals about their favourite Coding books – and here are the answers.
+As part of that, we've connected and asked dozens of experts and professionals about their favourite Programming books – and here are the answers.

 Did you know?
 We have over 3,000 mentors available right now!

-Understanding the concepts of Coding starts with understanding the fundamentals.
+Understanding the concepts of Programming starts with understanding the fundamentals.
 On your way to mastery, it's crucial for you to understand how certain concepts were derived, and why things work like they do.
 Starting with these resources is the best way to do so.

 Recommended by the experts and mentors at MentorCruise